chef-boneyard/windows/README.md

 ```

 ### windows_zipfile

+`Note`: This resource has been deprecated as Chef Infra Client 15.0 shipped with a new archive_file resource, which natively handles multiple archive formats.
+Please update any cookbooks using this resource to instead use the `archive_file` resource: https://docs.chef.io/resource_archive_file.html

 Most version of Windows do not ship with native cli utility for managing compressed files.
 This resource provides a pure-ruby implementation for managing zip files.
 Be sure to use the `not_if` or `only_if` meta parameters to guard the resource for idempotence or action will be taken every Chef run.